-A file store becomes much more interesting when you can use it to share files with your collaborators.
-Implement the sharing functionality by implementing the methods share() and receive\share().
+(25 points)A file store becomes much more interesting when you can use it to share files with your collaborators.
+Implement the sharing functionality by implementing the methods share() and receive_share().

-When Alice wants to share a file with Bob, she will call msg = alice.share("bob", filename).
-Alice will then pass Bob msg through an out-of-band channel (e.g., via email).
+When Alice wants to share a file with Bob, she will call msg = alice.share("bob", filename) to obtain a sharing message.
+Alice will then pass Bob msg through an outof-band channel (e.g., via email).
 You may not assume that this channel is secure.
-A man-in-the-middle might receive or modify the message after Alice sends it but before Bob receives it.
-After this, if Bob wishes to accept the file, he will call bob.receive\share("alice", newfilename, msg).
-Bob should now be able to access Alice's file under the name newfilename.
+A man-in-the-middle might receive or modify the sharing message after Alice sends it but before Bob receives it.
+After this, if Bob wishes to accept the file, he will call bob.receive_share("alice", newfilename, msg).3 Bob should now be able to access Alice's file under the name newfilename.
 In other words, Alice accesses the file under the name filename; Bob accesses it using the name newfilename.

-You can only send one message, msg, and it will be sent only once. msg must be a string in python.
-During grading, we will pass this message from one client to another on your behalf.
+You can only send one sharing message, msg, and it will be sent only once. msg must be a string in Python.
+During grading, we will pass this sharing message from one client to another on your behalf.

-Property 3 (Sharing) After m = a.share("b", n1); b.receive\share("a", n2, m), user b should now have access to file n1 under the name n2.
-Every user who this file has been shared with (including the owner) should see any updates made to this file immediately.
-To user b, it should be as if this file was created by him: he should be able to read, modify, or re-share this file.
+Property 3 (Sharing) After m = a.share("b", n1); b.receive_share("a", n2) m). user b MUST now have access to file n1 under the name n2.
+Every user who this file has been shared with (including the owner) MUST see any updates made to this file immediately.
+To user b, it MUST be as if this file was created by them: they MUST be able to read, modify, or re-share this file.

 This also changes Property 1 and Property 2 from above.
-A download() operation should return the last value written by anyone with access to the file (the owner, or anyone with whom the file was shared).
+A download() operation MUST return the last value written by anyone with access to the file (the owner, or anyone with whom the file was shared).
 Only those with access to the file should be able to read or modify it.